thebluesnevrdie/salt-presentations/eink-weather/readme.md

 At the time of this writing, the above parts totaled approximately $67 without shipping.

-**Note:** make sure you use a power supply with adequate amperage, or you will get SD card corruption.
+**Note:** make sure you use a power supply with adequate amperage, or you will get random reboots and/or SD card corruption.
 The Zero has pretty low consumption, so the power supply above (even with the display) should be more than enough.
-See the [power requirements for different models](https://www.raspberrypi.org/documentation/faqs/#pi-power) in the table here.
+See the [power requirements for different models](https://www.raspberrypi.org/documentation/faqs/#pi-power) in the table.